soya-miruku/typed-surql/README.md

 </h1>

 <h4 align="center">A minimal typed ORM built on top of <a href="https://github.com/surrealdb/surrealdb.js" target="_blank">Surrealdb.js</a>.</h4>
-<h3> Note that there are still some features that have not been completed, such as migrations, schema generation</h3>
+<h3> Note that there are still some features that have not been completed, such as migrations and schema generation</h3>

 ## How To Use